IceCreamSwap (ICE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IceCreamSwap Price Prediction for 2025–2050

-According to your IceCreamSwap price prediction, the value of ICE is expected to change by 238.64%, reaching a price of 1.2085USD by 2050.
+According to your IceCreamSwap price prediction, the value of ICE is expected to change by 238.64%, reaching a price of 1.2251USD by 2050.

 Short Term IceCreamSwap Price Prediction For Today, Tomorrow, This Week, and 30 Days